Pinank23/CODECRAFT_CS_02/README.md

 ## 🎯 **Final Note**

-Pixel Encryptor represents the **intersection of security and simplicity**.
+CryptaPixelon represents the **intersection of security and simplicity**.
 In an era of digital surveillance, protecting your visual data shouldn't require a computer science degree.

 Whether you're:
 - 🔒 A privacy advocate